SwanX1/Claimr/README.md

 **Idea inspired by FTB Chunks**
 **This mod is server-side**

+**By contributing to this project, you agree to release your work into the public domain.**

 ### Data format
 This mod saves data for this mod in `world/data/claimr.json`, under the following format: